Sacramento, California: It Ain’t Sacatomater Anymore

-Long before the Howard Sterns and right wing screamers discovered a way to convert foul breath to radio waves, there was a morning disc jockey in San Francisco who brought joy instead of anger.
+Long before Rush Limbaugh and the right wing screamers discovered a way to convert foul breath to radio waves, there was a morning disc jockey in San Francisco who brought joy instead of anger.
 The late Dr. Don Rose and his slurping, snarfling dog Roscoe, accompanied by an orchestra of arooga horns, falling bodies and quacking ducks woke up The Bay with an stream of unabashed silliness.
 He shouted out the weather forecast like a train conductor: Saaan Francisco, Saaan Raquel, Saaacatomater.

 Sacramento was California’s first Gold Rush town.
 Founded in 1849, provisioners such as Crocker and Huntington, Stanford and Hopkins became robber barons without lifting a pickaxe and schemed the transcontinental railroad.
 A statue commemorating the Pony Express, which also began in Sacramento, stands in the “old town.”

 Saacatomater was an appropriate name for the California capital during the 1970s, when I worked as a cub reporter there.
 Sacramento was the buckle of California’s farm belt with a tomato dehydrating plant within eyeshot of the capital rotunda.
 There was a supper club called Aldos where everyone celebrated anniversaries and Frank Fats where lobbyists and politicians savored pork.
 Dining out for most people meant Dennys, Arbys, Sams and Sambos, the latter a chain that died of political incorrectness.